Lejwana, Botswana

 Lejwana, Botswana is a small village in the Republic of Botswana in Africa.
 It is situated in the Southern District of Botswana.
 It lies between the coordinates 25°24'23S and 25°32'27E.
-It is situated between the villages of Gathwane, Pitsane, Kgoro and Digawana.
+It is situated between the villages of Gathwane, Pitsane, Kgoro, and Digawana.
 Lejwana is about 30 km from Lobatse and about 100 km by road from the capital Gaborone.

-Political Leadership

-The MP is Mr. Alfred Madigele who is also the Assistant Minister of Health in the Current Cabinet, and the councillor is Mr Beach Mooketsane.
-Lejwana also has a Village Development Committee(VDC).
-There is also the landoverseer, Rre Koogotsitse Mmila, who is a representative elected by the Land Board authorities.
-As each and every village in Botswana, Lejwana has a member of parliament, who represents the whole of Ngwaketse South and a Councillor for the Digawana Ward, which includes Lejwana.